jonathanventura/polynomial/Readme.md

 Todo
 ----

+Allow for choice of float or double.

-Allow for adjustable precision (number of bisections) in Sturm sequences root finding.
+Allow for adjustable number of bisections in Sturm sequences root finding (determines precision).

 Improve the computation of lower and upper root bounds.